Can I eat bananas with gallstones? Overview

 Following a vegetarian diet also reduces the risk of gallstones because it avoids processed meats and dairy products.

-Quality proteins: Consuming foods that contain organic proteins also reduces the pressure on gall.
+Quality proteins: Consuming organic foods also reduces the pressure on gall.

 You can opt for chicken, turkey, red meat, fish, and organic protein powders, but make sure all meat products are organic and natural.